 Instructions

 - Mince the onions, celery, carrots, and garlic.
-Place in medium bowl.1 small onion, 1 stalk celery, 1 large carrot or 5-7 baby carrots, 2 cloves garlic, 2 teaspoon salt, 1 teaspoon pepper
+Place in medium bowl.1 small onion, 1 stalk celery, 1 large carrot or 5-7 baby carrots, 2 cloves garlic, 2 tsp salt, 1 tsp pepper

 - Stack the basil leaves one on top of each other and roll into a long cylinder.
 Using a sharp knife, thinly slice the roll.
 Add to other minced veggies.
 Set aside and continue to the second step.5 basil leaves

 - Heat the olive oil in a large stockpot.
-Add the veggies from step one and saute over medium heat for approximately 5 minutes.1 tablespoon olive oil
+Add the veggies from step one and saute over medium heat for approximately 5 minutes.1 Tbsp olive oil

 - Add the stock to the stockpot along with salt and pepper.
 Bring to a low boil.2 qts chicken stock